yadavpravin1452/ML-Projects/README.md

 - How the KNN algorithm works internally
 - The importance of choosing an appropriate value of K
 - Distance calculation and majority voting
-- How to structure and document a machine learning project
+- How to structure and document a machine learning project.

----

-## Project Structure